Moms and Dads: Let’s Turn All Those Can’ts into Can-Dos

 I have fallen into the trap of relying on the can’ts too many times for my son, Ricochet, who has ADHD, autism, anxiety, and LDs.
 I have worked diligently over the last few years to be mindful of these instances and stop limiting his experiences.

-Last month, Ricochet’s school took nearly 200 of the eighth graders on a three-day trip to Atlanta (about four hours away).
-They do an eighth-grade trip each year to foster more independence and give the kids a taste of the accountability they’ll need next year in high school.
+When Ricochet was in eighth grade, his school took nearly 200 of him and his classmates on a three-day trip to Atlanta (about four hours away).
+They do an eighth-grade trip each year to foster more independence and give the kids a taste of the accountability they’ll need the following year in high school.
 The trip is three days and two nights far from home.
 It involves six young teen boys in one hotel room alone.
 It means three days without any hygiene reminders from Mom.
 It means three days without a quiet moment alone or social relief.

 I also knew that he needed this experience.
 His friends were going, and he really wanted to go too.
-We talked about how hard it would be at times, but he insisted he’s old enough to handle it now.
+We talked about how hard it would be at times, but he insisted he was old enough to handle it.
 Daddy was dead set against it, feeling sure we’d have to drive to Atlanta and pick him up early.
 I, on the other hand, wasn’t willing to prevent him from having this experience based on a bunch of what-ifs.
 I don’t want to limit him based on disability.

 I think those three days were harder on me than on Ricochet.
 I worried every moment about him fleeing the group, getting along with his friends, not being teased and picked on, managing sensory overwhelm and anxiety… He, however, was determined to be a “grown up” and do what his peers could do.
 And so he went on the trip.